NUS-CEG5203/assignments/docs/README.md

 Discussions are encouraged, but 'we had discussed' is not a valid excuse if your codes turn out to be uncomfortably similar.

-Though there will be intra-team differentiation in marks according to the contribution levels, a team will be collectively responsible for plagiarized code.
-Your teammates might be better off with no contribution at all from you than to receive plagiarized code.
+Though there will be intra-team differentiation in marks according to the contribution levels, a team will be collectively responsible for plagiarised code.
+Your teammates might be better off with no contribution at all from you than to receive plagiarised code.

 ## Updates